-The CA-4 fellowship in Obstetrical Anesthesiology at Cedars-Sinai Medical Center is a 12 month program design to provide advanced experience and training in all aspects of Obstetric Anesthesiology including, research, administration, and clinical management of the complex obstetrical and gynecological patient.
-The fellow will become an experienced consultant in providing analgesia and anesthesia to the normal and high risk obstetric patient.
+The Obstetric Anesthesiology Fellowship at Cedars-Sinai is a 12-month-long program designed to provide advanced experience and training in all aspects of obstetric anesthesiology, including research, administration and clinical management of the complex obstetrical and gynecological patient.
+Fellows will become experienced consultants in providing analgesia and anesthesia to the normal and high-risk obstetric patient.

-Cedars-Sinai Obstetric Anesthesia is a very strong ground with emphasis on future growth and development in obstetric anesthesiology.
-The obstetric anesthesia faculty is here to assist in any way they can to make your educational experience memorable.
+The fellowship provides advanced obstetric anesthesia subspecialty training and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The program provides a very strong clinical and academic framework, with emphasis on future growth and development in obstetric anesthesiology.
+The obstetric anesthesiology faculty assists in every way to make the educational experience memorable.

 Departmental Educational Goals, Objectives and Evaluations

-The Obstetric Anesthesia Fellowship Program at the Cedars Sinai Medical Center has 4 approved positions.
-In addition to the requirements set forth by the Society of Obstetric Anesthesia and Perinatology, the Department has established its own goals and objectives to help guide its fellows through their training:
+In addition to the requirements set forth by ACGME, the department has established its own goals and objectives to help guide its fellows through their training.

-The fellow will be expected, under the supervision of one of the obstetric anesthesia attendings, to manage the labor and delivery suite.
-This will include direct patient care and supervision of the residents.
-The fellow will spend a total of 9 months working on the labor floor.
-Additionally, 3 month rotations are available in research, the neonatal intensive care unit and in the Division of Maternal-Fetal Medicine of the Department of Obstetrics, Gynecology and Reproductive Science.
+The fellow is expected, under the supervision of one of the obstetric anesthesiology attending physicians, to manage the labor and delivery suite.
+This requirement includes direct patient care and supervision of the residents.
+The fellow spends a total of eight months working on the labor floor.

-Clinically, the fellow will be expected to be proficient beyond the level of the non-obstetric anesthesiologist in providing anesthesia care for women during labor and vaginal delivery and for women undergoing cesarean section, postpartum tubal ligation, dilation and curettage, and removal of the placenta.
-Training will also include experience with patients having anesthesia for non-obstetric surgery during pregnancy.
-During the labor floor rotation the fellow will also supervise and teach the anesthesia residents during the core rotation.
+Clinically, the fellow is expected to become proficient significantly beyond the level of the non-obstetric anesthesiologist in providing anesthesia care for women during labor and vaginal delivery, and for women undergoing cesarean section, postpartum tubal ligation, dilation and curettage, obstetric hemorrhages and removal of the placenta.
+Training also includes experience with patients having anesthesia for non-obstetric surgery during pregnancy.
+During the labor-floor rotation, the fellow supervises and teaches the anesthesia residents during their core rotation.

-The Obstetrical Anesthesia Fellowship allows advanced obstetric anesthesia subspecialty training.
-The program's emphasis includes clinical sciences and scholarly activity to:
+The program's emphasis includes clinical sciences and scholarly activity designed to accomplish the following:

 - Promote expertise necessary to deliver comprehensive peripartum care to the obstetric patient